sparrow001/sparrow001/MYLICENSE.md

 Copyright (c) 2025, Sparrow001

 Copyright shall be retained by this individual for all works completed by said invidiual, unless a separate copyright status is present due to copyright law or a physically written agreement.
+In other words, this is the default copyright/license unless a more specific one is agreed upon for a specific project.

 In the case of volunteer work, this license stands as an additional clarification of already existing copyright law, which states most volunteer work done for an organization has its copyright held by the Volunteer, not the organization.